 All cooperative businesses are eligible for EIDLs.
-There is an option on the first page of the application that allows a business to identify as a cooperative.
+There is an option on the first page of the online application that allows a business to identify as a cooperative (choose "Applicant is a cooperative with not more than 500 employees").

-In a cooperative, who should fill out the form?
+In a cooperative, who should complete the application?

-The president of the cooperative on behalf of the organization-with an agreement from co-op members, in the form of meeting minutes, designating power of signature.
+The president should complete the application on behalf of the organization, accompanied by an agreement from co-op members-in the form of meeting minutes-designating power of signature.

-In co-ops of greater than five-i.e. no one holds 20% ownership-how does that impact what financial materials need to be submitted?
+In co-ops of greater than five-i.e. no one holds 20% ownership-what financial materials need to be submitted?
 What about co-ops of five or fewer?

-In co-ops of more than five, personal financial information is needed for the person filling out the application only.
+In co-ops of more than five, personal financial information is needed only for the person filling out the application.
 In co-ops of five or fewer, each member needs to provide financial information.